 Subacute: Inpatient rehabilitation

-- Functional and respiratory optimization (details discussed in section C).
+- Functional and respiratory optimization (details discussed in Rehabilitation Management and Treatments).

 Chronic/stable: Outpatient setting